CulDeVu/culdevu.github.io/thought/2024-05-03-lisp-machine.md

 # source

-The source for the simulator is here [todo].
+The source for the simulator is link(microcode.scm)[here].
 Please note that it is *very* first-draft-y.